microjess/project2/README.md

 TBA

 # Overview
 "Fast fashion" is at an all-time high with e-commerce companies producing mass quantities of clothing.
 Unfortunately, with "fast fashion" comes unethical sourcing and production and often poor factory conditions for workers.
 Our e-commerce site focuses on sustainable clothing that has transparency around fabric, production, and factory conditions.
-With integrated PayPal API, customers can add and purchase sustainable clothing directly from our site.
+With integrated Stripe API, customers can add and purchase sustainable clothing directly from our site.

 # Table of Contents